suricat89/rock_paper_scissors/README.md

-# Rock, paper and sissors
+# Rock, paper and scissors

 Project made during Udemy classes, but with some improvements